SC lawmakers’ plan to borrow money for colleges, state buildings could already be dead

 “Why not use one-time money now” on fixing crumbling buildings and colleges, state Sen. Greg Hembree, R-Horry, asked Tursday.

-The General Assembly has not passed a bond bill in nearly two decades, a once regular occurrence before the 2008-09 Recession when deep budget cuts, particularly to higher education, were made.
+The General Assembly has not passed a bond bill in nearly two decades.
+Lawmakers used to pass a bond bill every few years before the election of a series of anti-borrowing governors, starting with fiscal hawk Mark Sanford in 2002.

 In the meantime, without bonding, the state’s buildings have “suffered,” said S.C.
 House Majority Leader Gary Simrill, R-York.